You probably know that high blood pressure is the most common preventable risk factor for cardiovascular disease.

 BP is commonly expressed as the relationship between:

-The systolic BP is the pressure that the blood exerts on the arterial walls when the heart contracts.
-Diastolic BP is the pressure of the heart at a rested state.
+Systolic BP is the blood pressure on the arterial walls when the heart contracts.
+Diastolic BP is the pressure of the heart in a rested state.

 The relationship between BP and increased risk of Cardiovascular Disease (CVD) is gradual and continuous.
 That is to say:

 If you raise your pressure beyond its average value (115/75 mmHg), the risk of CVD will increase.

 The evolutionary approach and its relation to today